Skip to content

 Types of TikTok Creator Agencies

 Talent management agencies represent you as talent.
 They negotiate brand deals, secure partnerships, handle contracts, and manage your business relationships.
-They are essentially your agent - like what actors and musicians have in traditional entertainment.
+They work like agents in traditional entertainment — their job is to monetize your existing audience.

 Growth agencies focus on growing your account.
-They provide strategy, content coaching, posting optimization, and sometimes even content production support.
-Their goal is to increase your follower count, engagement rate, and reach.
+Strategy, content coaching, analytics optimization, and sometimes content production support.
+Their goal is follower count, engagement rate, and reach — not brand deal revenue.

-Full-service creator management companies do all of the above - talent management, growth strategy, content support, and business development.
-These are the most comprehensive (and typically the most expensive or highest commission) option.
+Full-service creator management companies do everything — talent management, growth strategy, content support, and business development.
+Most comprehensive.
+Typically highest commission or cost.
+The right choice when you need everything handled.

-Creator consulting agencies provide strategic guidance and coaching without managing your day-to-day operations.
-They help you build the skills and systems to grow independently.
+Creator consulting agencies provide strategic guidance and coaching without managing day-to-day operations.
+They build your skills and systems so you can grow independently.
 This model works well for creators who want expertise without giving up control.

 What Services Should a TikTok Creator Agency Provide?